“One option is not really an option”

 Explanation 1: Ego depletion

-One explanation is in terms of ‘depleting mental energy’; When you offer a Hobson’s choice like ‘buy product X’, a brain will use its mental energy to choose between the options of a) buying the product and b) not buying it.
-But when you offer a Hobson’s + 1 choice like ‘buy product X – or – tweet this’, a brain will use its scarce mental energy for a) buying the product, b) tweeting about it, and… c) not doing anything at all.
+One explanation is in terms of ‘depleting mental energy’; When you offer a Hobson’s choice like ‘buy product X’, a brain will use it’s mental energy to choose between the options of a) buying the product and b) not buying it.
+But when you offer a Hobson’s + 1 choice like ‘buy product X – or – tweet this’, a brain will use it’s scarce mental energy for a) buying the product, b) tweeting about it, and… c) not doing anything at all.
 By the time the 3rd option is dealt with, the brain’s mental energy is more depleted than in the Hobson’s ‘buy or don’t’ case.
 Therefore chances rise that the brain will go for buying the product (since tweeting is probably not really an option).

 Explanation 2: Net emotions